 Vanguard Personal Advisor Services is primarily an investment management service.
 The emphasis is on managing your investments: coming up with an asset allocation and rebalancing.
 Although there’s an element of goal forecasting, it’s not comprehensive financial planning.

 If you need investment management and only investment management, and you are not too concerned about minimizing capital gains, Vanguard Personal Advisor Services may be OK.
 If you need advice on more than that, working with an Advice-Only financial advisor is much better.
-As I wrote before, the managing part is only mechanical and in some ways trivial.
+As I wrote elsewhere, the managing part is only mechanical and in some ways trivial.
 Once you have the advice on what to do, actually doing it is not a big deal.
 See Why Advice-Only?

 Investments At Vanguard vs All Your Investments